marosige/I-like-it-like-that/dotfiles/fish/README.md

 ## Fish

 #### About
-I opt for the Fish shell due to its suggestions, smart tab completions, and syntax highlighting, but I use bash for scripting.
+I opt for the Fish shell due to it's suggestions, smart tab completions, and syntax highlighting, but I use bash for scripting.

 #### How I use it?
 * I write my scripts in bash and use the `#!/bin/bash` shebang line in my scripts.